 Broodiness seems to be contagious!
 If a hen goes broody in the hen-house with other hens, the other hens may become broody too, and they may kill the young chicks when they hatch.
 It is best to leave the broody hen with other hens for only one or two days then, after dark, move both the hen and if possible the nest box to another prepared house.

 If you don’t want the hen to be broody, move her as soon as you think she is getting broody to a henhouse with no inviting nesting spots.

-Some hens go broody later in the summer, and this is when fertile eggs are not generally ready available, because egg laying is slowing, some hens are starting to moult and roosters are becoming less interested in mating.
-However it might still be possible to get some fertile eggs from any young pullets that are laying at this time and running with a young rooster.
+Some hens go broody later in the summer, and this is when fertile eggs are not generally readily available because egg-laying is slowing, some hens are starting to moult and roosters are becoming less interested in mating.
+However, it might still be possible to get some fertile eggs from any young pullets that are laying at this time and running with a young rooster.